HaJuegos/TNT-Tag/README.md

 - [**CLICK HERE TO GO TO CURSE FORGE**](https://www.curseforge.com/minecraft-bedrock/maps/tnt-tag-minigame)

 ## DOWNLOAD LINKS
-### Note: These links are linked to Ko-Fi, you may require an account on that site.
-These files are not and will not be paid, everything is optional and free for anyone who wants to enjoy it.

 - [**CLICK HERE TO DOWNLOAD ALL**](https://www.mediafire.com/file/k5keh2nl3tkn5s5/allfiles.mcaddon/file)

 - [**CLICK HERE TO DOWNLOAD THE TEMPLATE**](https://www.mediafire.com/file/ig5y8aw5xcpn2zp/template.mctemplate/file)